 Mobility is a brand new universe that goes beyond transportation.
 Anyone wanting to understand the ventures and valuations of startups in the sector (or Tesla’s booming share price) should embrace the full scope of this ecosystem.

-Article originally posted on the 23rd of July 2020 here.
+Article originally posted on July 23, 2020 here.

 The mobility ecosystem and the physical universe is an apt comparison.
 It’s a galaxy of industries (solar systems) across energy, finance, infrastructure and more, that together encompasses Trillions of Dollars of value.